skybber/czsky/data/dsolist/Herschel400_en.md

+Herschel 400 Catalog

+Selection of bright objects from NGC catalog

 Selection of bright objects from NGC catalog, that are not in Messier catalog.

 The Herschel 400 catalogue is a subset of William Herschel's original Catalogue of Nebulae and Clusters of Stars, selected